tdep-developers/tdep-tutorials/02_thermodynamics/README.md

     - To simplify the convergence, it's a good idea to start with the number of samples.
 Indeed, this step is the most computationaly demanding (as it demand calculation of energy and forces !).
 Once this is done, you can look at the cutoff convergence and finish with q-point grid.

 Remember to rename the outfile.X before launching tdep again !
+**Note** For the final steps of this tutorial, we will need the `outfile.U0` and `outfile.free_energy` files inside this folder.
+Don't erase them !

 ## Practical example on the free energy convergence

 To grasp a better idea on how to converge the free energy, let's have a look at its computation from the start, using stochastic sampling.
+For the lattice parameter of 3.63 $\mathring{a}$, the self-consistent sampling have not been done, and we will do it now.
-In the `reference/sampling.1100K` folder, you will find everything needed to perform a self-consistent simulation of bcc Zr at 1100K at the same volume as before.
+In the `example_Zr/sampling.1300K/a3.63` folder, you will find everything needed to perform a self-consistent simulation of bcc Zr at 1300K.
 If you need help on how to do so, don't hesitate to look back at the 01_sampling tutorial.

 When doing the iterations, look at the evolution of the harmonic free energy, $U_0$ correction term and the total free energy.